codingepaduli/codingepaduli/content/interesting/Developing.md

 [utterances](https://utteranc.es/) - A lightweight comments widget built on GitHub issues.
 Use GitHub issues for blog comments, wiki pages and more!\
 [Remarkbox](https://www.remarkbox.com/) - Hosted Comments Service\
 [Adding comments to your static blog with Mastodon](https://carlschwan.eu/2020/12/29/adding-comments-to-your-static-blog-with-mastodon/) - \
+[site.Params.mainSections](https://gohugo.io/functions/where/#mainsections) - To list the most relevant pages on the front page | Hugo\

 #### Pandoc